 ZooKeeper has a Java bindings and C bindings.
 They are functionally equivalent.
 The C bindings exist in two variants: single threaded and multi-threaded.
-These differ only in how the messaging loop is done. [tbd: what is the messaging loop?
-Do we talk about it anywhere? is this too much info for a getting started guide?]
-For more information, see the Programmer's Guide for sample code using of the different APIs.
+These differ only in how the messaging loop is done.
+For more information, see the Programming Examples in the Zookeeper Programmer's Guide for sample code using of the different APIs.